 I want to venture a prescription that I hope will win through to become a norm of the new social economy.
 In the broken model we have today we see a pattern of growth that breeds inequality and alienation.
 We can see a fundamental break in trust between the leaders and the governed.
 If you are not convinced of this just listen to Trump’s inaugural address.
 The center is not holding.
 We can see everywhere the anti-democratic populist reactions that this produces, with Trump only being the most recent: Chavismo in Venezuela (an early warning case now in final implosion), Dutarte in the Philippines, Putin in Russia, Zuma in South Africa, Brexit, the rejection of the Colombian Peace Treaty.
 It is the idea of leaders acting in general public good that has been discredited.
 The people are hurting, and in their pain they have been conned into putting their faith in demagogues.
 Left in the cold, they are huddling around the most obvious source of heat.

 Those who have been conned will figure it out soon enough.
-But if we in civil society want to be with them when they do then we need to listen.
+But if we in civil society want to be with them when they do then we need to listen, really listen.

 “Really listen” means responding to them in ways that they find satisfactory.
 Our social change and philanthropy organizations need to model a different, more inclusive and responsive way of working.
 We need ways of working that double down on listening.
 We need to get extreme to do this.
 We need to aspire to inspire those we seek to help.
 We need to reach a point with those we help where they say, “hey, my voice actually matters to this organization”.